google/WebFundamentals/src/content/en/tools/lighthouse/audits/canonical.md

 ## More information {: #more-info }

-If Lighthouse finds no canonical links, it marks this audit as not applicable.
+If Lighthouse finds no canonical links, it marks the audit as not applicable.

+Lighthouse marks the audit as a fail if any of the following are true:

+* There is more than 1 canonical link.
+* The canonical link is not a valid URL.
+* The canonical link points to a page for a different region or language.
+* The canonical link points to a different domain.
+* The canonical link points to the site root.
+Note that this may be valid in some scenarios, such as for AMP or mobile page variations, but nonetheless Lighthouse marks this scenario as a failure.

 [Audit source][src]{:.external}